animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In this case, the “Example” Region is `LOCAL` and no data is distributed between the client and a server.
+In this case, the "Example" Region is `LOCAL` and no data is distributed between the client and a server.
 Therefore, no Pool is necessary.
-This is true for any client-side, local-only Region, as defined by the Apache Geode’s [`ClientRegionShortcut`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientRegionShortcut.html)
+This is true for any client-side, local-only Region, as defined by the Apache Geode's [`ClientRegionShortcut`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/client/ClientRegionShortcut.html)
 (all `LOCAL_*` shortcuts).